 After her London stint, she then visited Wales and was welcomed by Neath Port Talbot Hospital and lectured on Motor Control of the Hip and Implications for Clinical Practice.
 This again was successful as the participants got to learn about those slow and controlled activations.
 (Yes if you have been to our clinic for hip pain, you must know about these really gentle exercises! )

 Last but not least, not only did she visit Ireland and have some Guiness on the side, but also lectured on Early re-training of the deep hip musculature & considerations for higher level therapeutic exercise for the clinicians at the Sports Surgery Clinic Santry in Dublin!

-Did you know, that not only does she lecture overseas, but she has also profesional water truck tank manufacturers and contributed to writing a chapter about the hip in the 4th Edition of the prestigious Grieve’s Modern Musculoskeletal Physiotherapy textbook?
+Did you know, that not only does she lecture overseas, but she has also contributed to a chapter about the hip in the 4th Edition of the prestigious Grieve’s Modern Musculoskeletal Physiotherapy textbook?
 (Physiotherapists out there, get your copy!
 It really is a good reference to have !)

 She has been busy, staying on top of the research about the hip and is continuing to educate physiotherapists around the world and sharing her clinical expertise on everything and anything about the hip.
 Thanks Alison!
 Looking forward to more lectures.